Start My Answer

 You need to remember that a complaint filed against you is not a finding of guilt, or a statement that you definitely owe the amount stated in the complaint.
 Rather, a complaint is merely a way to kick off a lawsuit.
 Once you receive that opening volley, the ball is in your court, and you should respond.
 Here are the three things you need to keep in mind in order to respond:

 The key in your response to Target National Bank is to keep in mind that companies like Target National Bank know that 90% of the consumers they sue never show up to court.
-Thus, when you answer the lawsuit, showing that you are ready to go to court, Target National Bank may fold like a cheap suit and either fail to provide documentation to prove their case, or fail to show up at all.
-Consequently, you win!
+Thus, when you answer the lawsuit, showing that you are ready to go to court, Target National Bank may be more amenable to resolving the debt collection matter through a negotiated settlement.

 Some creditors, banks, and lenders have an internal collections department.
 If they come after you for a debt, Solosuit can still help you respond and resolve the debt.
 Here’s a list of guides on how to resolve debt with different creditors.